pzq7025/java_gui_mysql/README.md

 # java_gui_mysql
-the project is to learn the  java of gui  and the mysql links, to create a small application by user of account_system
+the project is to learn the  java of gui  and the mysql links, through create a programe of ATM of graphical user interface to familiar with Java of swing.